fsadata/Prosecutions-Data-Standard/Prosecutions Data Standard V1.0.md

 ### Who Is This Document For?

-This document is written for Local Authority and Laboratory users who need to submit sampling and results data to the FSA.
+This document is written for Local Authority users who need to submit sampling and results data to the FSA.

 ### How This Document Is Structured